jcp19/FallingBall/README.md

 # FallingBall
-A game that I made in high school (Warning: very bad code made when I was learning to code, your eyes will burn)
+A game that I made in high school while I was learning Java.
+A ball is falling (surprise surprise) and you must not let it touch either the top of the screen or the bottom.